dodyg/practical-aspnetcore/README.md

 If a sample require additional dependencies, I will list them.

 I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to play around with these samples but it is not required.
+You can use Visual Studio 2017 as well.

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.